 Diffusely increased bone scintigraphic uptake in patellofemoral pain syndrome

-Two articles on PainSci cite Näslund 2005: 1.
+Two pages on PainSci cite Näslund 2005: 1.
 The Complete Guide to Patellofemoral Pain Syndrome 2.
 Patellofemoral Pain Diagnosis with Bone Scan

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.